singularity-code/GoogleAppsScript-FormToCalendar/README.md

-# Google-Apps-Script-FormToCalendar
+# Googl Apps Script - FormToCalendar

-This script is to create a Google Calendar event

-From a Google Form response automatically.
+This script is to create a Google Calendar event to the target user automatically when a Google Form Submitted.